edmcouncil/fibo/doc/publishing/README.md

-Then, as another dimension cross-cutting through the git repository, you can use the git tagging facility to set a tag in the current checked out branch in your local clone of the repository.
+Then, as another dimension cross-cutting through the git repository, you can use the git tagging facility to set a tag in the current checked-out branch in your local clone of the repository.
 Since pull requests can only contain commits, tags cannot go via the standard pull request process.
 So tags can only be set by the members of the Owners-group of the root/main FIBO repository which currently is set to only the members of the FLT (FIBO Leadership Team).

 We use tags to signify important milestones in the development of FIBO, this corresponds with Versions and Releases.
-The term version comes from JIRA, where we can define versions and associate issues with these versions.
+The term "version" comes from JIRA, where we can define versions and associate issues with these versions.

 Once a version is actually "tagged" as such, it becomes a release which is a term that is also shown in Github itself.
 So tag, milestone, version and release all more or less mean the same thing, the technical way to establish it is to set a tag.